Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

   - `Method` (table): A Table containing information about the method, if the stack frame is inside a method
     - `MethodToken` (number): The Token of the Method
     - `hMethod` (number): The MethodDesc of the Method
-    - `NativeCode` (number): The address of where the compiled metod body starts
+    - `NativeCode` (number): The address of where the compiled method body starts
     - `Name` (string); The name of the method
     - `Signature` (string): The Signature of the method